 Seeing the World Through A Child’s Eyes: Summary

 Children are amazing, aren’t they?
-I don’t know how many times I see at my nephew and think “Don’t ever grow up, little one,” as he looks at me and smiles – like he understands me.
+I don’t know how many times I look at my nephew and think “Don’t ever grow up, little one,” as he looks at me and smiles – like he understands me.

 Every one of us was a child once.
 We have grown and reached different stages of our lives.
 But we all have been to a stage when we didn’t judge anyone, we were curious, we were fearless.
 This stage was called ‘childhood.’